Skip to main content

 Spotify may permanently block these at its own discretion, regardless of which distributor is used to distribute them.

-5 - User Lock on Random Sounds (optional)
+5 - User Suspension on Random Sounds (optional)

-Depending on the severity of the case, Random Sounds reserves the right to permanently block the user and cancel the Digital Music Distribution Agreement, thus taking down the entire catalog distributed by Random Sounds.
+Depending on the severity of the case, Random Sounds reserves the right to permanently ban the user and cancel the Digital Music Distribution Agreement, thus taking down the entire catalog distributed by the user through Random Sounds.

 Did this answer your question?